anjalinayak08/mvcmovie/README.txt

 As well as i added the new rating field.

 1510 UCT
-create -I added the form group" and take help from intelliSense help to update the fields.
-IntelliSense works with Tag Helpers.
+create -I added the form group and intelliSense help to update the fields.here IntelliSense works with Tag Helpers.

 1520 UCT
-Nuget package manager - i update the package manager by aading migration rating and upadating database.
+I update the package manager by ading migration rating and upadating database.

 1550 UCT
-Movies.cs - I added the Rating into the movie class to check the rating .as well as I added the validation into the movie model by stringlength ,name,and regular expression.
+Movies.cs - I added the Rating into the movie class to check the rating .

+2024-06-06
+1429 UCT

+I created a github account.
+I push and pull  the mvcmovie file into the github. successfully created the new Repositorie.